GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01a/1-7a Random Toolkit Module Interface/README.md

 3. second version of modular WinAPI code split into multiple files.
 4. third version of modular WinAPI code further split into multiple files.
 5. fourth version of modular WinAPI code, creating functions to process WM_ messages.
-6. **Rewriting #5 to allow for idle-time processing.** *<----- this example*
+6. rewriting #5 to allow for idle-time processing.

-Normal WinAPI apps spend a lot of time idle, waiting for user input.
-Games can use "idle-time" processing to do their magic.
+7. **a simple toolkit for using the C++ <random> library written as a C++20 module interface file.** *<----- this example*

+This example uses a header only toolkit to make it easier to use the C++ random engine features, using a module interface file.

+The example code requires C++20, including the module interface file.

 ### Notes